SiddPlus/FMPGame/COMMENTARY.md

 - Enhanced Environmental Variety: Utilizing more complex noise algorithms (like Voronoi or cellular noise) to create distinct biomes within the procedural generator.

 Ultimately, this project proved that a small-scale, high-performance multiplayer experience is achievable with a "Server-First" mindset.
-The lessons learned in debugging the HISM generation and the JSON memory leaks have provided me with a robust toolkit for professional-grade C++ development in the future.
+The lessons learned in debugging the `HISM` (UHierarchicalInstancedStaticMeshComponent | Unreal Engine 5.7 Documentation | Epic Developer Community, s.d.) generation and the JSON memory leaks have provided me with a robust toolkit for professional-grade C++ development in the future.

 ## Final Outcome